yjchoe/TFCudnnLSTM/README.md

-According to [this benchmark result by RETURNN](http://returnn.readthedocs.io/en/latest/tf_lstm_benchmark.html), `CudnnLSTM` achieves significant speedups compared to TensorFlow's other LSTM implementations:
-~5x faster than `BasicLSTM` and ~2x faster than `LSTMBlockFused`.
+According to [this benchmark result by RETURNN](http://returnn.readthedocs.io/en/latest/tf_lstm_benchmark.html), `CudnnLSTM` achieves significant speedups compared to TensorFlow's other LSTM implementations (~2x faster than `LSTMBlockFused` and ~5x faster than `BasicLSTM`).

-(Their own version of LSTM also achieves a comparative performance to `CudnnLSTM`, but we do not test it here.)
+Their own version of LSTM also achieves a comparative performance to `CudnnLSTM`, but we do not test it here.

 ## Caveats